International Students Requesting Transfer to Another Institution Procedure

 4.5.
 Students included in a third party contractual agreement between the University and another institution are not permitted to transfer to another provider at any time.

 4.6.
-The University may also refuse a transfer when:
+The University will refuse a transfer when:

-4.6.1. a student, is deemed to be in breech of the University’s Rules and Policies including the Student Misconduct Rule; or
+4.6.2. a student is deemed to be in breach of the University’s Rules and Policies including the Student Misconduct Rule; or

-4.6.2. the transfer is considered detrimental to the student; or
+4.6.3. the transfer is considered detrimental to the student.
+Factors considered detrimental include;

 4.8.
-If the transfer is approved, a Letter of Release will be provided to the student within five working days.
-This letter will be emailed to their studentmail account.
+If the transfer is approved, a Letter of Release will be provided to the student within ten (10) working days.
+This letter will be emailed to their NUMail account.

 4.9.
-If the transfer is not approved, the student will be notified in writing, within five (5) working days, of:
+If the transfer is not approved, the student will be notified in writing, within ten (10) working days, of:

 i. the reason the release was not approved; and